varigence/docs/bimlflex/user-guide/data-vault-accelerator.md

 ![Accelerator UI](images/bimlflex-ss-v5-accelerator-ui-tab-group.png "Accelerator UI")

-If the source doesn’t have relationships defined, such as flat files, these needs to be added to the metadata for the Accelerator to derive the table types.
+If the source doesn't have relationships defined, such as flat files, these needs to be added to the metadata for the Accelerator to derive the table types.

 ## Acceleration

-All acceleration uses default naming conventions so basic names for Hubs and Satellites will be derived automatically according to the [configuration](configurations.md).
+All acceleration uses default naming conventions so basic names for Hubs and Satellites will be derived automatically according to the @bimlflex-metadata-configurations

 ### Accelerate Satellites